adrianjagielak/HP-Elitebook-850-G7-Hackintosh/README.md

 ## Color profile

 By default the 850 G7 has an oversaturated colors.
-By fix them simply go to System Preferences -> Displays -> Color and select the "sRGB IEC61966-2.1" display profile.
+By fix them simply go to System Preferences -> Displays -> Color, uncheck the "Show profiles for this display only" checkbox and select the "sRGB IEC61966-2.1" display profile.

 ## Working: